Manzini Sea Birds F.C.

-Manzini Sea Birds FC is a Eswatini football club based in Manzini.
+Manzini Sea Birds FC is an Eswatini football club based in Manzini.

 History

 The club was founded 1987.
-The Seabirds played most in the Swazi First Division and was first time promoted to the Premier League of Eswatini 2012.
+For most of its history, the Seabirds played in the Swazi First Division, but was promoted to the Premier League of Eswatini in 2012.

 In 2018, they won the First Division title to earn another top-flight promotion.
 Star forward Muzi Tsabedze tied for the league's top scorer and earned player of the year honors.

 Stadium

-The team plays his home matches at the 5000 capacity Mavuso Sports Centre.
+The team plays its home matches at the 5000 capacity Mavuso Sports Centre.

-Current squad

 Notable players

 Below is a list of notable players who have earned international caps while playing with the club.